Skip to content

 DEKalorienrestriktion

-Caloric restriction is a sustained reduction in energy intake, typically 10–30% below ad libitum, without malnutrition.
-It activates conserved nutrient-sensing pathways including AMPK and sirtuins while suppressing mTOR and insulin/IGF-1 signaling.
-In many rodent models it extends lifespan, though effects vary by strain, sex, age at onset, and protocol; non-human primate trials gave divergent results (Wisconsin vs. NIA).
-In humans, the CALERIE-2 trial (~12% achieved restriction, below the 25% target) improved cardiometabolic markers and reduced inflammation.
+Caloric restriction is a sustained cut in your energy intake.
+Typically that is 10 to 30% below eating freely (ad libitum), but without malnutrition.
+It switches on conserved nutrient-sensing pathways, including AMPK and sirtuins.
+At the same time, it turns down mTOR and insulin/IGF-1 signaling.
+In many rodent models, it extends lifespan.
+But the effect varies, by strain, sex, age at the start, and protocol.
+The two non-human primate trials even gave different results (Wisconsin versus NIA).
+In humans, the CALERIE-2 trial improved cardiometabolic markers and reduced inflammation.
+(People there achieved about 12% restriction, below the 25% target.)

 Sources